apostrophecms-legacy/apostrophe-pages/README.md

       }
     }

-You can add a `._children` array to each ancestor in order to implement accordion navigation, in which each ancestor's children are also displayed:
+You can add a `.children` array to each ancestor in order to implement accordion navigation, in which each ancestor's children are also displayed:

     {
       ancestorOptions: {